geo-martino/aiorequestful/docs/guides/request.rst

 .. literalinclude:: scripts/request/timer.py
    :language: Python
-   :start-after: # PART 3
+   :start-after: # ASSIGNMENT - WAIT
-   :end-before: # PART 4
+   :end-before: # END

 This timer will increase by 0.1 seconds each time it is increased up to a maximum of 1 second.